SqrtMinusOne/sqrtminusone.github.io/content/posts/2021-04-07-org-python.md

 ### Anaconda {#anaconda}

-If you were using Jupyter Lab or Notebook before, there is a good change you install it via [Anaconda](https://anaconda.org/).
-If not, in a nutshell, it is a package & environment manager, which specializes on Python & R, but also supports a whole lot of stuff like Node.js.
+If you were using Jupyter Lab or Notebook before, there is a good chance you install it via [Anaconda](https://anaconda.org/).
+If not, in a nutshell, it is a package & environment manager, which specializes in Python & R, but also supports a whole lot of stuff like Node.js.
 In my opinion, it is the easiest way to manage multiple Python installations if you don't use some advanced package manager like Guix.

 As one may expect, there is an Emacs package called [conda.el](https://github.com/necaris/conda.el) to help working with conda environments in Emacs.
 We have to put it somewhere before `emacs-jupyter` package and call `conda-env-activate`: